Posts

 Washing or rinsing your hair with fermented rice water is certainly better than rinsing with unfermented or plain rice water.
 Fermentation lowers the pH of the liquid, and this is similar to our hair’s pH, which is also on the lower side (slightly acidic).
 So, this slightly acidic pH plus the added nutrients through the fermentation process help restore hair’s pH balance, stimulate blood flow to the scalp, nourish hair follicles to promote healthy hair growth, and improve the overall condition of hair.

 To enjoy these wonderful beauty benefits of rice water, all you have to do is just collect the water that you use to rinse your rice.
-And if you don’t want to cook the rice then just grind the leftover rice to make a body scrub or face mask.
+And if you don’t want to cook the rice then just grind the leftover rice to make a body scrub, face mask or toner.

 To make rice water, you will need: